 Security

 Ensuring data privacy and trusted access to ecommerce systems is a critical part of the B2C Commerce platform.
-All interactions with the Salesforce Commerce API must be fully authenticated and authorized.
+All interactions with the B2C Commerce API must be fully authenticated and authorized.

 B2C Commerce provides authentication, authorization, and availability features for headless commerce.